 - manage the financial aspects of the business by controlling income and expenses

-- plan activities to minimise environmental degradation, monitor environmental effects of farming activities and repair existing damage through programs such as tree planting.
+- plan activities to minimise environmental degradation, monitor environmental effects of farming activities and repair existing damage through programmes such as tree planting.

 Farmers and farm managers may specialise in enterprises such as cropping or horticulture.
 Others work with animals such as beef or dairy cattle, sheep, pigs or poultry.
 Many farmers and farm managers conduct mixed farming operations.

 A permaculturalist cultivates plants and crops through the use of sustainable practices and renewable resources to minimise the impact upon local ecosystems while maximising natural productivity.

 A production horticulturist is involved in the cultivation and maintenance of such produce as berries, nuts, fruit, vegetables and other crops.
 These products can be exported as either fresh or dried produce.
 Production horticulturists are involved in all of the associated production processes.

 Farmers may work on large or small enterprises, or they may need to travel between a number of properties to manage activities.
 They spend much of their time working outdoors.